Image

 International Antiquarian Book Fair

-Location: Alternates between Los Angles (even years) and San Francisco (odd years)
+Location: Alternates between Los Angeles (even years) and San Francisco (odd years)

-Each year the fair’s design concept takes a theme; in 2010, it is about great books turned into great movies with a focus on those that won Best Picture at the annual Academy Awards.
-The fair’s exhibitors will be offering books created in every genre over five centuries, including the history of travel & exploration (including maps), early science and medicine, technology & manufacture, law and commerce, children’s books, literature and the arts, twentieth-century literature, and much more.
-There will also be free seminars.
-Tickets that allow admission, and return entry, on all three days are fifteen dollars; if purchased on Saturday or Sunday they are ten dollars.
+The fair’s international exhibitors offer beautiful manuscripts and books created in every genre over five centuries, including the history of travel & exploration (including maps), early science and medicine, technology & manufacture, law and commerce, children’s books, literature and the arts, twentieth-century literature, and much more.
+There are also be free seminars for attendees.

 Latino Book & Family Festival